The Loraine Lab at UNC Charlotte has trained and supported more than 50 members since 2008. Some of them are listed

 As an intern, he worked on on assembling 454 transcriptome data.
 He tested transcriptome assembly programs and developed a pipeline for quality screening and assembling the data.
 He also helped helped curate genome annotation and related data sets for the IGBQuickLoad.org data repository.
 As part of his work for the IGB project, he wrote code for converting GFF files to BED files.

 Following graduation, Nate joined a plant biotechnology company in Davis, CA which later became part of Bayer Crop Sciences.
-Nate Watson now works at Stanford Medical School as a Bioinformatics Analyst.
+Nate Watson now works as a Bioinformatician within Stanford Healthcare’s Clinical Genomics Program.

-An expert software engineer, he added new features to the IGB software and also built a blueberry EST annotation Web site, making this an especially productive rotation.
+During his rotation, he added many important new features to the IGB software.
+He also built a blueberry EST annotation Web site.

 Ehsan then joined the laboratory of ZhengCheng Su on the main UNC Charlotte campus, where he is developed to methods to reduce effects of coverage bias in RNA-Seq data sets.
 He also continued to contribute ideas for improving IGB, such as a new type of coverage graph that plots the start position of read alignments.

 Vikram Bishnoi worked on the IGB project from 2011 to 2012 while earning his MS in Computer Science from UNC Charlotte.
 He made many contributions, including implementing the IGB Sequence Viewer, one of the unique features of the IGB software.
 The Sequence Viewer helps IGB users copy and translate genomic sequence data.